kollia/selfTables/README.md

 <br /><br />
 ### structuring Website

-Maybe this will be a little confusing when the user sees all seven tables first.<br />
+Maybe this will be a little confusing when the user see all seven tables first.<br />
 The idea of ​​the project is to have a container for each web page that can display one or more tables.<br />
 &#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;![STDbContainers](relative%20wiki/ContainerStack.png?raw=true "STDbContainer stack")